bugzilla/bugzilla/docs/en/rst/administering/users.rst

 The first screen is a search form to search for existing user accounts.
-You can run searches based either on the user ID, real name or login name (i.e. the email address, or just the first part of the email address if the :param:`emailsuffix` parameter is set).
-The search can be conducted
-in different ways using the listbox to the right of the text entry box.
+You can run searches based either on the user ID, real name, login name or email address.
+The search can be conducted in different ways using the listbox to the right of the text entry box.
 You can match by case-insensitive substring (the default), regular expression, a *reverse* regular expression